 Many nurses begin their careers with a future goal of becoming a nurse practitioner (NP).
-Among the 13 types of nurse practitioner specialties is acute care nursing.
+An Acute Care Nurse Practitioner is among one of the 13 types of nurse practitioner specialties.
 Acute care nurse practitioners (ACNP) provide care to patients in the short-term treatment of serious injuries or illnesses.
 They can work in hospitals, surgical centers, and trauma care clinics.
 Acute care nurse practitioners work in fast-paced, exciting environments.
 Their jobs come with incredible responsibility and variety, so there is never a dull moment.

 - What does an acute care nurse practitioner do?